quite4work/supercronic/README.md

 your jobs by passing the `-overlapping` flag to Supercronic.
 Supercronic will still warn about jobs falling behind, but will run duplicate instances of them.

+If you pass `-replacing` flag and it is time for a new job to run, Supercronic will kill previous job instance if it hasn't finished yet.

 ## Reload crontab